 6) Get Involved!

 Getting involved at WSU means creating your community, which is important for your personal well-being.
 While graduate school may sometimes feel isolating, it doesn’t have to be!
 There are several student clubs and organizations where you can become involved.
 In addition, there are spaces for socializing and studying with other graduate students.

 - Graduate and Professional Student Association (GPSA)

 The GPSA is the representative body for all WSU graduate and professional students.
 The organization holds social and professional development activities and provides numerous ways to get involved at WSU at different levels—from networking at social events to becoming a senator and advocating at university and state legislative venues.
 Visit the GPSA website to find more information.
-The GPSA Lounge in the basement of the Terrell library is a great place to study, practice presentations, and meet with other graduate students.
+The GPSA Study Center is on the Hollan and Terrell Libraries Ground Floor.
+View a Terrell Libraries map.
+This is a great place to study, practice presentations, and meet with other graduate students.

 - Cultural Clubs and Registered Student Organizations (RSO)